Lennichijou/studies/README.md

 # studies
-Just some uni related stuff.
-Ignore it.
+Just some university-related stuff.
+You can ignore it or not, I don't mind.